kripso/PDT/assignment_2/docs/docs.md

 ![image](./assets/Pasted%20image%2020221021185147.png)

+Index was always used.
+Bitmap Index Scan is used together with Bitmap Heap Scan.
+Bitmap Index Scan constructs a bitmap of potential row locations and Heap Scan than decite which data to extract from it.
+Its kind of in the middle of sequential scan and index scan.
+Recheck cond was used because a lossy bitmap was used because work_mem was not big enough to contain a bitmap that contains one bit per table row.

 ## 7. Vytvorte ďalšie 3 btree indexy na name, followers_count, a description a insertnite si svojho používateľa (to je jedno aké dáta) do authors.
 Koľko to trvalo?
 Dropnite indexy a spravte to ešte raz.
 Prečo je tu rozdiel?

 ```sql